nikkijuk/flutter-playground/README.md

 # flutter-playground

-Ask yourself: is it possinle to create mobile hybrid apps easily? and do they look good? run fast?
+Ask yourself: is it possinle to create mobile hybrid apps easily? and do they look good? run fast? are cool & hip?

 # current state of Flutter

 Flutter has arrived 1.0 at Dec 2018

-It looks like Google has made lot of right choices when developing Flatter.
+It looks like Google has made lot of right choices when developing Flutter.

 - Flutter uses Dart as programming language
 - Dart is statically typed, but feels familiar to javascript programmers